Does this test have other names?

 body's DNA, or genetic road map.

-Your chromosomes are found in the inner part of your cells, called your cell nucleus.
+Your chromosomes are found in the inner part of your cells, called the nucleus.
+They

-They contain all the genes that have been passed down to you from your mother and
+contain all the genes that have been passed down to you from your mother and father.

-Each person normally has 23 pairs of chromosomes in each cell (23 pairs = 46 chromosomes).
+Each person normally has 23 pairs of chromosomes in each cell (23 pairs = 46 total

-One of these pairs carries chromosomes called the X and Y chromosomes, which determine
+chromosomes).
+One of these pairs is called the sex chromosomes (X and Y).
+They determine

-whether you will be male or female.
+if you will be male or female.
 If you are male, you have an XY pair.
-If you are
+If you are female,

-female, you have an XX pair.
-The other 22 pairs are called autosomes.
+you have an XX pair.
+The other 22 pairs are called autosomes, and are the same in

 Cells for chromosome analysis can come from a blood sample, from inside a bone (bone